-A holy or sacred “Tree” is a symbol used in many spiritual or religious traditions in the world.
-For example, it was mention by the great Native American prophet, Black Elk, and by other prophets of the tribes of the Western Hemisphere, such as the Mayans.
+A holy or sacred “Tree” of life is a symbol used in many spiritual or religious traditions in the world.
+For example, the "Tree of Life" is mentioned in the books of Genesis, Proverbs and Wisdom in the Hebrew Tanakh (Old Testament), and in John's book of Revelation in the Christian Bible.
+And it was mentioned by the great Native American prophet, Black Elk, and by other prophets of the tribes of the Western Hemisphere, such as the Mayans.

-However, in the spiritual and far more important sense, Zion is not a physical place but a symbol for that which is the divine, spiritual source or essence or "foundation" of God's creation, as well as the spiritual or heavenly “residence” of God.
-And, as you will see, it is also synonymous with the "Tree of Life."
+However, in the spiritual and far more important sense, Zion is not a physical place but a symbol for that which is the divine, spiritual source or essence or "cornerstone and foundation" of God's creation, as well as the spiritual or heavenly “residence” of God.

 Why It’s Not a Worldly Place or Thing, But a Spiritual Reality

-There is a very good reason why Jesus of Nazareth said: "The kingdom of God comes not with observation [in this world]” ...
+There is a very good reason why Jesus of Nazareth said: "The kingdom of God comes not with observation” ...
 “Behold, the kingdom of God is within you.” — Luke 17:20-21

 When you understand what that means, you will understand why Isaiah 2:2 states that when prophecy is fulfilled, “the mountain of the Lord’s house shall be established as the top of the mountains.”

-That refers to that “high and holy place where God inhabits eternity,” as is stated in Isaiah 57:15.
-It is not a worldly place, but a spiritual state of mind and being.
+If you think about it, you can see that obviously does not refer to a literal mountain or mountains.
+It refers to that “high and holy place where God inhabits eternity,” as is stated in Isaiah 57:15.
+It is not a worldly place, but a spiritual state or spiritual reality.

 For the benefit of “he that believes,” Isaiah 28:16 states that the Lord God said: “I lay in Zion for a foundation a stone, a tried stone, a corner-stone of sure foundation, [so that] he that believes shall not make haste.”

 “He that believes” is the servant of God who fulfills prophecy, the modern son of man and Messiah, who has learned to not make haste.
-For he knows why he is to remain “hidden” until the message he has delivered is finally accepted, and he knows the stress of 27 years of the work will lead to his premature death because of his broken heart, unless he goes slowly, and carefully.
+For he knows why he is to remain “hidden,” as Isaiah wrote several times, until the message he has delivered is finally accepted.
+And he knows the stress of 27 years of the work will lead to his premature death because of his broken heart, unless he goes steadily but slowly, and carefully.

-The "stone" is an esoteric symbol for divine truth, and in a sense it is like the “stone [that] shall shatter the image of the King of Babylon [and] shall become as a great mountain that fills the earth,” just as Daniel wrote in Daniel 2:32-35.
-The “stone” is at once the spiritual foundation and also the universal truth in the written message of truth the world needs.
+So, the "stone" is in "Zion," and the stone is an esoteric symbol for divine truth.
+For the “stone shall shatter the image of the King of Babylon [and] shall become as a great mountain that fills the earth,” just as Daniel wrote in Daniel 2:32-35.
+The “stone” is the spiritual foundation, which is revealed in the universal truth in the written message of truth the world needs, and was promised.
 And both “Zion” and “The Tree of Life” symbolize it.

 The Tree of Life